Ramon Foster: 2019

 On March 7, 2019, Foster signed a two-year, $8.25 million contract extension with the Steelers through the 2020 season.

 Foster announced his retirement on March 16, 2020.

-Broadcasting career
+Post-playing career

-Foster is the color commentator for the Tennessee Volunteers football network since 2025.
-He previously served as the Volunteers' sideline reporter for 2023 and 2024.

-Foster has also called games from the sideline for the Pittsburgh Steelers Radio Network in 2025.
-He currently hosts a podcast, The Ramon Foster Steelers Show, where he discusses Pittsburgh Steelers football.
+Foster was the color commentator for the Tennessee Volunteers football network in 2025.
+He also called games from the sideline for the Pittsburgh Steelers and hosted a podcast, The Ramon Foster Steelers Show, where he discussed Steelers football.

+Foster left the Vols Network radio booth to become the Tennessee Titans radio color analyst on May 21, 2026.
+He replaced Dave McGinnis who passed away on April 13, 2026.
+His connection to the Pittsburgh Steelers, a Titans rival, was met with opposition from the sports media in Nashville.

+In 2024, Foster became a hearings officer for the NFL to oversee player appeals for fines and suspensions.